Procedures for Board of Review Hearings

-The Board of Review on Academic Responsibility is made of six students and ten faculty members and is served by the Registrar as a permanent non-voting secretary.
-The six student members of the Board are selected from the students already serving on the Community Judicial Board; students will be chosen in consultation with the Associate Dean of Students.
-The names of the ten faculty members are prepared by the Academic Dean's Offices (Arts and Sciences and Engineering) and submitted to the University Council for approval; members of the BSG who serve on the University Council should represent the interests of the BSG in the approval process; the faculty members serve staggered three year terms.
+The Board of Review on Academic Responsibility is made of students and faculty members and is served by the Registrar as a permanent non-voting secretary.
+The student members of the Board are selected from the students already serving on the Community Conduct Board; students will be chosen in consultation with the Associate Dean of Students.
+The faculty members are appointed by the Committee on Instruction; members of the BSG who serve on the University Council should represent the interests of the BSG in the approval process; the faculty members serve staggered three year terms.

-Each case of alleged academic irresponsibility is heard by a five-member panel (three faculty members, two students) of the Board of Review on Academic Responsibility; every effort is made to secure gender representation on each Board panel.
+Each case of alleged academic irresponsibility is heard by a five-member panel (three faculty members, two students) of the Board of Review on Academic Responsibility.
 Upon receiving a case, the Associate Dean will ask the Registrar to schedule a meeting of a Board panel.

 Procedures to be followed in all suspected cases of academic irresponsibility: